Internal Components

 Also known as Video cards or Graphical Processing Units

-One of the most interesting use of expansion slots is the addition of video cards, also known as Graphical Processing Unit.
+One of the most interesting use of expansion slots is the addition of video cards, which contain a special chip called the GPU (Graphical Processing Unit).

 A specialized version of a CPU designed for graphical processing (producing complex output to display on a monitor)